Logo Voyage

 CoPilot GPS

 One country map can be downloaded for free and used with restricted functions.
-Additional maps can be purchased after an upgrade to voice turn by turn navigation for US$24.99.
+Additional maps can be purchased after an upgrade to voice turn by turn navigation for US$25.

 Brazil, Australia, New Zealand, US, Canada, UK, Ireland, Balkans, BeNeLux, Russia, Central Eastern Europe, DACH, France, Greece, Iberia, Italy, Nordics, Poland, Romania, Turkey, Ukraine, South Africa, Lesotho, Swaziland, Namibia and Botswana.
 Middle East Maps (Bahrain, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, UAE).

-Some still choose a standalone navigation device, rather than using a smartphone app.
-There are several reasons why a smartphone may not be the best navigation device: small screen size, short battery life, overheating, piecemeal map coverage, lack of water resistance, no Wi-Fi or cellular data in remote locations, and risk of theft.
+Smartphone apps cover the needs of most travellers, but there are several reasons why they may not be the best navigation device for you: small screen size, short battery life, overheating, piecemeal map coverage, lack of water resistance, no Wi-Fi or cellular data in remote locations, and risk of theft.

 Get around